eyenalxai/blog/_posts/async-no-asyncio.md

 ```

 1. We create a socket, it doesn't matter what kind and how.
 2. We set some options on the socket.
 I don't know what they do, but they're there.
-One of them looks like it's for reusing the address, so we can restart the server without waiting for the socket to be freed.
+One of them looks like it's for reusing the address, so we can restart the server without waiting for the port to be freed.
 3. We bind the socket to the port.
 4. We start listening for connections, with a backlog of 4096 connections.
 That's like, A LOT!